Truck Accident Attorneys Serving San Francisco

-California, especially Sacramento, is an important part of the agricultural distribution chain in the United States, especially along Highway 5, and as a result, we see significantly more commercial trucking traffic in Sacramento than in other parts of the country.
-Cities and towns such as Elk Grove, Sacramento and North Natomas near highway 99 witness their share of truck accidents as do cities along I-5 such as Clarksburg, Southwestern Sacramento, and North Natomas.
-Long hauls, heavy loads and time constraints often put truck drivers under immense pressure leading to unfortunate accidents that can cause serious injury or even death to Sacramento residents.
-At the Tiemann Law Firm, our truck accident attorneys regularly handle lawsuits for people who have been injured or lost loved ones in trucking accidents near Sacramento and throughout Northern California.
+California is an important part of agricultural distribution in the United States.
+As a result, we see significantly more commercial truck and big rig accidents than in other parts of the country.
+Many trucks travel using Interstate 5, Highway 99, and even Interstate 80 to bring goods and fresh produce to our towns.
+Long hauls, heavy loads, and time constraints often put truck drivers under immense pressure which can lead to an accident.
+Driver negligence, overtired drivers, and even aggressive drivers can cause accidents which can cause serious injury or even death to San Francisco residents.
+At the Tiemann Law Firm, our truck accident attorneys regularly handle lawsuits for people who have been injured or lost loved ones in trucking accidents near San Francisco and throughout Northern California and the Bay Area.
 Our experienced truck accident attorneys can help you understand the claims process and protect your interests.

 Many truck accident attorneys make the mistake of handling accidents involving commercial trucks and big-rigs in the same way they would handle an accident involving two passenger vehicles.
-This is often a result of inexperience and a misunderstanding of the physical and legal differences between accidents involving private cars and those involving commercial trucks.
-Working with a truck accident attorney will help to ensure that you get the best possible settlement.
+This is often a result of inexperience and a misunderstanding of the physical and legal differences between accidents involving passenger cars and those involving commercial trucks.
+Working with a truck accident attorney will help to ensure that you get the best possible settlement for your case.

-At the Tiemann Law Firm of Sacramento and Folsom, California, our skilled trucking accident attorneys have the experience you need to feel confident in our representation from the start.
+At the Tiemann Law Firm, our skilled trucking accident attorneys have the experience you need to feel confident in our representation from the start.

 Taking a look at the physical differences between trucks and passenger vehicles can help you understand how these collisions can cause serious physical injury regardless of the speeds involved.
 Typically, big-rigs are between 67 – 75 feet long and often weigh up to 80,000 pounds.
 An average commuter vehicle is only 16 feet long and weighs a mere 3,500 pounds.
 As you can imagine, hitting a jackknifed big-rig is like hitting a brick wall.